fleetofthemalden/fleetofthemalden-legacy/README.md

 Server necessary to handle requests is already implemented _

-Phase 5: Expected Spring 2014
+Phase 5: Expected January 2014

 Create an interface to allow users to submit their own custom workouts.
 _

-Phase 6: Expected Fall/Winter 2014
+Phase 6: Expected Summer/Fall 2014

 Develop iOS app that implements all existing features of fleetofthemalden.com Future expansion of iOS application: